educates/labs-educates-showcase/workshops/lab-java-environment/workshop/content/01-creating-an-application.md

 title: Creating an application
 ---

+This workshop shows some of the capabilities of the Java based images, which come with Java, Maven and Gradle built in.

 During this workshop we will be using the command line as well as the embedded editor.
 The editor takes a few moments to start up and be ready, so select the **Editor** tab now to display it, or click on the action block below.

 ```dashboard:open-dashboard